Full groups of Cuntz-Krieger algebras and Higman-Thompson groups: Introduction

-We will introduce a notion of $A$-adic PL (piecewise linear) function which is a right continuous piecewise linear function on the interval $[0,1)$ associated with the matrix $A$ to represent an element of the group $\Gamma_A$.
-The set of $A$-adic PL functions forms a group under composition of functions.
-We also introduce a notion of $A$-adic table in order to represent elements of $\Gamma_A$ which is a matrix
+We will introduce a notion of $A$-adic PL (piecewise linear) function which is a right continuous bijective piecewise linear function on the interval $[0,1)$ associated with the matrix $A$ to represent an element of the group $\Gamma_A$.
+Let $1<\beta\in \mathbb{R}$ be the Perron--Frobenius eigenvalue of $A$.
+Let us denote by $\Z[\frac{1}{\beta}, \beta]$ the set of $\beta$-adic rationals which is defined by